Expulsion of the Chagossians: Chagossians

 In April 1967, the BIOT Administration bought out Chagos-Agalega for £600,000, thus becoming the sole property owner in the BIOT.
-The Crown immediately leased back the properties to Chagos-Agalega but the company terminated the lease at the end of 1967, after which the BIOT assigned management of the plantations to the former managers of Chagos-Agalega, who had incorporated in the Seychelles as Moulinie and Company, Limited.
+The Crown immediately leased back the properties to Chagos-Agalega, but the company terminated the lease at the end of 1967, after which the BIOT assigned management of the plantations to the former managers of Chagos-Agalega, who had incorporated in the Seychelles as Moulinie and Company, Limited.

 Throughout the 20th century, there existed a total population of approximately one thousand individuals, with a peak population of 1,142 on all islands recorded in 1953.
 In 1966, the population was 924.
 This population was fully employed.
 Although it was common for local plantation managers to allow pensioners and the disabled to remain in the islands and continue to receive rations in exchange for light work, children after the age of 12 were required to work.
 In 1964, only 3 of a population of 963 were unemployed.
+Three of the islands were inhabited: Diego Garcia, Île du Coin in the Peros Banhos atoll, and Île Boddam in the Salomon Islands.

-In the latter half of the 20th century, there were thus three major strands to the population – Mauritian and Seychelles contract workers (including management), and the Ilois.
+In the latter half of the 20th century, there were thus three major strands to the population — Mauritian and Seychelles contract workers (including management), and the Ilois.
 There is no agreement as to the numbers of Ilois living in the BIOT prior to 1971.
 However, the UK and Mauritius agreed in 1972 that there were 426 Ilois families numbering 1,151 individuals who left the Chagos for Mauritius voluntarily or involuntarily between 1965 and 1973.
-In 1977, the Mauritian government independently listed a total of 557 families totaling 2,323 people – 1,068 adults and 1,255 children – a number which included families that left voluntarily before the creation of the BIOT and never returned to the Chagos.
+In 1977, the Mauritian government independently listed a total of 557 families totaling 2,323 people — 1,068 adults and 1,255 children — a number that included families that had left voluntarily before the creation of the BIOT and never returned to the Chagos.
 The number reported by the Mauritian government in 1978 to have received compensation was 2,365, consisting of 1,081 adults and 1,284 minor children.
 The Mauritian Government's Ilois Trust Fund Board certified 1,579 individuals as Ilois in 1982.

 The entire population of the Chagos, including the Ilois, was removed to Mauritius and the Seychelles by 27 April 1973.